 Are you planning a trip to the south and are wondering if Jacksonville, Florida safe?

 Safety is a big consideration for a trip, so it’s a good question!

 Located on the northern coast of Florida, Jacksonville is the largest city in the state and sees over 20 million visitors per year.

 From locals to travelers, it can be tough to understand whether a large city will be safe.

-Compared to other cities, Jacksonville does have a fairly high crime rate.
+Compared to other major cities, Jacksonville does have a fairly high crime rate.
 But that doesn’t automatically turn it into an unsafe city.

 From traveling with kids to by yourself, you’ll want to know the safest places to go, where to avoid, and some tips for keeping yourself out of harm’s way.

 In this post, I’ll cover some of the top considerations for your trip to Jacksonville, so you can visit with confidence.

 Table of Contents

 When you’re traveling with kids, one of your top priorities is likely safety.